DART: A Toolkit for Rapid Design Exploration of Augmented Reality Experiences

 Bringing History Alive: Dramatic Augmented Reality Experiences in Historic Settings

-This paper provides a brief introduction to outdoor AR and the necessary technologies, and discusses its use as a new medium for exploring historic sites.
-We describe how the students in an AR Design class transform the Historic Oakland Cemetery in Atlanta into a platform that represents multiple points in southern history, including the American civil war.
-We present example projects from the most recent semester class, and some observations on designing AR experiences for historic sites.
+Abstract This paper provides a brief introduction to outdoor AR and the necessary technologies, and discusses its use as a new medium for exploring historic sites.
+We describe how the students in an AR Design class transform the Historic Oakland Cemetery in Atlanta into a platform that represents multiple points in southern history, including the …

 Prototyping Applications with Tangible User Interfaces in DART, The Designer’s Augmented Reality Toolkit